Last updated:

 Summary

 Treatment is with surgery for the primary place where the sarcoma arises.
 Radiation therapy is sometimes considered as an adjunct to surgery depending on the tumor characteristics (size, location, microscopic appearance).
-For disease that spreads to the lungs, sometimes surgery is possible to remove nodules, but often systemic therapy is the only option for treatment.
-This tumor tends to be resistant to traditional chemotherapy; however newer approaches utilizing so called “targeted” chemotherapy drugs as well as “immunotherapy” have emerged as more promising and now standard treatment strategies for patients that have advanced disease, such as those that are inoperable or those that have metastasized.
+When it has spread to the lungs, surgery to remove nodules may still be possible, but often systemic therapy is the only treatment option.
+This tumor tends to be resistant to traditional chemotherapy; however newer approaches utilizing so called “targeted” chemotherapy drugs as well as “immunotherapy” have emerged as more promising and now standard treatment strategies for patients who have advanced disease, such as tumors that are inoperable or tumors that have metastasized.

 Introduction